VaiVilks/VaiVilks/README.md

 - 👋 Hi, I’m @VaiVilks
 - 👀 I’m interested in programming
+- 🌱 I’m currently working as steel building construction designer.
+I am working with Tekla Structures, Autodesk - Inventor, Vault, Autocad, Revit...
-- 🌱 I’m currently learning Phyton and how to make applications
+-  Now I'm learning Phyton and how to make applications
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... just write - vaivilks@gmail.com